University of Denver: Campus

 Nelson Hall, opened in 2002, is a LEED residence hall housing sophomores in dorm- and apartment-style suites.
 Its castle-like design and gold leaf-topped tower anchors the south end of campus.

 In autumn 2003, DU opened a new $63.5 million facility for its College of Law, later named the "Sturm College of Law."
 Donald and Susan Sturm, owners of Denver-based American National Bank, had given $20 million to the University of Denver College of Law.
 The gift is the largest single donation in the 112-year history of the law school and among the largest gifts ever to the university.
 The building includes a three-story library.

 In 2005 the Graduate School of Social Work completed the renovation and significant expansion of its building, renamed Craig Hall.
 The building features extensive stained glass artwork and a large events space.

 In January 2006, DU opened a new building for the School of Hotel, Restaurant, and Tourism Management (Fritz Knoebel School of Hospitality Management), later named the Joy Burns Center.
 The building contains classrooms, a large wine cellar, meeting rooms, and an all-purpose dining room that hosts numerous city and university events, weddings, and formal parties.
 The school helps DU rank near the top of all hotel schools in the United States.
 The program had its first graduating class in 1946.

-Nagel Hall was completed in the Fall of 2008 to house sophomores and upperclassman, and offers a wide collection of art throughout the building donated by the Nagel family.
+Nagel Hall, a five-story 150,000 square foot residence hall, whose distinguishing characteristic is a tower topped by a 12-ton copper-clad cone, was completed in the Fall of 2008 to accommodate sophomores and upperclassman.
+The project was partially funded by a 30-year $45.7 million revenue bond and a $4 million donation from DU Trustee Ralph Nagel and his wife Trish.
+Nagel Hall also houses works donated from the Nagels' art collection, with over 50 paintings from Colorado artists including many by Ralph Nagel himself.
 In 2012, the building was certified Gold in LEED standards in recognition of its environmentally friendly and sustainable design.
 The building also houses offices for the Department of Psychology and a bike repair shop in its lower level.

 DU completed the first ever (Peter S. Barton) lacrosse-only stadium that was specifically designed for the sport in 2005, as well as the Ciber Field Soccer Stadium (2010) on the northern end of campus, adjoining the Nagel studio space for the School of Art, as well as the Pat Bowlen varsity sports weight training facility underneath the stands.